-Overall, whether you’re trying to respond as efficiently as possible to a reactor failure, or if you need to make a swift exit after murdering another player, it pays to know the three maps – Skeld, Mira HQ, and Polus – like the back of your hand.
-This guide should give you a good idea of what to expect from each map and might even save your neck in a pinch – if you find yourself in a locked room with a hungry-looking crewmate, don’t say we didn’t warn you…
+Overall, whether you’re trying to respond as efficiently as possible to a reactor failure, or if you need to make a swift exit after murdering another player, it pays to know the four maps – Skeld, Mira HQ, Polus, and The Airship – like the back of your hand.
+If you’re after more Among Us content, check out our Among Us songs guide, Among Us wallpapers, Among Us imposter, and Among Us logo guide.

 This modestly-sized sci-fi spacecraft is likely the best place to find your sea legs in Among Us.
 Skeld contains fourteen vents, which the imposter can use to move around the map quickly – these are marked as a red ‘X’ on our map circled in black.
 Four of Skeld’s corridors are monitored by security cameras and players can view real-time footage in the security room in the west section, which can be a good way to catch an imposter in the act.
 These are indicated by the orange sections on our map.